Growing Your Organizing Business in Phases

 8. Balance Your Time

-Planning allows you to recognize and workout any kinks in your system before facing them.
+Planning allows you to recognize and work out any kinks in your system before facing them.
 This gives you more time later to focus on tasks that help you grow your business.

 And there you have it!
 I hope this list and tips will help you get your professional organizing business started.

-I know it may seem like a lot, but remember that you are starting a business and not a hobby and that you can always pace yourself after all this is your business!
+I know it may seem like a lot, but remember that you are starting a business and not a hobby and that you can always pace yourself; after all, this is your business!